WOA-Project/SurfaceDuo-Guides/InstallWindows-SurfaceDuo2.md

 print
 ```

-**Make sure you do not have existing windows partitions or esp, or you'll break thing**
+**Make sure you do not have existing windows partitions or esp, or you will break things**

 Take note of original sizing and create partitions with a 50% split of userdata as follows: